ibm-ecosystem-engineering/Watson-NLP/MLOps/access/README.md

 ### Kubernetes and OpenShift
 To allow your Kubernetes or OpenShift cluster to access the container images, you can use the methods from the [Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/) to store your credentials as a Kubernetes Secret.

-For example, use the following command to create a Secret named `watson-nlp`.
+Use the following command to create a Secret named `watson-nlp` in the namespace in which you want to deploy the Watson NLP Runtime or pretrained models.
 ```
 kubectl create secret docker-registry watson-nlp --docker-server=wcp-ai-foundation-team-docker-virtual.artifactory.swg-devops.com --docker-username=<your-name> --docker-password=<your-pword> --docker-email=<your-email>
 ```